-Arguably, the existing studies reveal that the interaction induced SPT phases in one dimension require a well controlled deformation of the underlying translational symmetry of the associated non-interacting models.
-However, in this letter we show that an SPT phase can be stabilized in one dimensional interacting fermions whose non-interacting limit is a translationally invariant gapless state.
-Considering a one dimensional lattice of spinless fermions or hardcore bosons at half filling we reveal that an SPT phase emerges only due to the dimerized or bond-alternating nearest neighbour (NN) interactions.
+Arguably, it has been understood that the interaction induced SPT phases in one dimensional lattices require a well controlled deformation of the underlying translational symmetry of the associated non-interacting models.
+However, in this letter we show that an SPT phase can indeed be possible to stabilize in a one dimensional interacting system whose non-interacting limit is a translationally invariant gapless state.

+Considering a one dimensional lattice of spinless fermions or hardcore bosons at half filling we show that an SPT phase emerges only due to the dimerized or bond-alternating nearest neighbour (NN) interactions which break the translational symmetry of the lattice.
 Interestingly, this topological character does not inherit from the non-interacting limit of the system rather it stems from the emergent gapped bond order (BO) phases due to the dimerized interactions - a phenomenon reminiscent of the half filled SSH model for spinless fermions.
-We find that depending on the nature of the dimerization the system exhibits two topologically distinct BO phases resulting in a topological phase transitions (TPT) as a function of dimerization.
+We find that depending on the nature of the dimerization, the system exhibits two topologically distinct BO phases resulting in a topological phase transitions (TPT) as a function of the dimerization.
 In the regime of weak NN interaction, the TPT occurs through a gap closing point at which the dimerization vanishes (i.e. the point of symmetric NN interaction).
 However, for strong interactions, the transition occurs through a gapped charge density wave (CDW) region.
 The non-trivial or topological BO phase is found to possess edge states, quantized Berry phase and a non-local string order parameter.
 Moreover, as the model proposed in this case deals with NN interactions between the particles, this can in principle be simulated using the ultracold dipolar atoms in optical lattices~\cite{dipolar}.
 Keeping this in mind, we propose possible experimental signatures in the context of Thouless charge pumping and density-density correlator. {\em Model.-} For our studies we consider a system of one dimensional nearest-neighbour interacting hardcore bosons with particle-hole symmetry described by the model

 Here, $a^\dagger_i(a_i)$ is the creation (annihilation) operator of the particles at site $i$. $V_1$ and $V_2$ are the NN interactions between alternate bonds.
 We consider dimerized interactions which is achieved by setting $V_1\neq V_2$.
 When $V_1 = V_2$ ($V_1\neq V_2$), we call the system symmetric (dimerized).
 Note that the model shown above can be mapped to spin polarized fermions and spins under proper transformations~\cite{mishratvvp}, hence, the observables considered for our studies possess identical behaviour for all the three cases.
 We perform the simulations using the Density matrix renormalization group (DMRG) method where we consider up to $500$ bond dimensions.
 Our focus is on the physics at half filling i.e. $\rho=N/L=0.5$, where $N$ and $L$ are the number of particles and system size respectively.
 We have considered system sizes up to $L = 700$ to avoid finite size effects and set $t=1$ as the energy scale of the system.